 If the applicant does not acknowledge the objection content, the applicant shall submit relevant explanatory materials.
 The registration institution may require the applicant and the objecting party to cooperate in the investigation and may issue an objection-handling conclusion.
 If both parties accept the conclusion, the registration institution shall handle the matter accordingly.

-If either the applicant or the objecting party disputes the registration institution’s handling conclusion, the party may, as agreed, apply to an arbitration institution for arbitration or institute a lawsuit with a people’s court.
+If either the applicant or the objecting party does not accept the registration institution’s handling conclusion, the party may, as agreed, apply to an arbitration institution for arbitration or institute a lawsuit with a people’s court.
 The registration institution shall handle the matter in accordance with the effective legal instrument of the people’s court or arbitration institution.
 Local data administration authorities with conditions to do so are encouraged to provide mediation services.

 Article 30.
 Inquiry of registration materials.
 A registration applicant or interested party may, in accordance with the law, inquire about and copy necessary Data Property Rights registration materials.
 The registration institution shall provide them.

-Relevant state organs may, in accordance with the provisions of laws and administrative regulations, inquire about and copy Data Property Rights registration materials related to the matters they are investigating or handling.
+Relevant state organs may, in accordance with the provisions of laws and regulations, inquire about and copy Data Property Rights registration materials related to the matters they are investigating or handling.

 Units and individuals that inquire about or copy Data Property Rights registration materials shall explain the purpose of inquiry and copying to the registration institution.
 They shall not use the materials obtained for other purposes; without the consent of the rights-holder, they shall not disclose the materials obtained.